-Foundation uses following criteria(s) as the lawful bases for processing its member’s data:
+Foundation uses the following criteria(s) as the lawful bases for processing its member’s data:

 a.
-Consent - the member has freely permitted Foundation to process their data.
-The consents are digitally recorded e.g when a member joins Foundation slack or discord server, or signs up on a web url which takes the member to Foundation’s communication systems.
+Consent - the member has freely permitted the Foundation to process their data.
+The consent is digitally recorded e.g. when a member joins Foundation Slack or discord server or signs up on a web URL which takes the member to the Foundation’s communication systems.

 b.
 Contract - member has voluntarily signed up and joined the membership space, and Foundation needs to process their data to carry out and maintain subscribed membership activities, within the Foundation’s guidelines.

 c.
-Legal obligation - the law requires the Foundation to process the member's data in a particular way: i.e for records, audit, moderation of hatred, free speech on its public forums and community space.
+Legal obligation - the law requires the Foundation to process the member's data in a particular way: i.e. for records, audit, moderation of hatred, and free speech on its public forums and community space.

 d.
-Legitimate interest - Foundation is processing a member's data to protect Foundation's statutory compliance with the laws governing the Foundation’s statutory existence in accordance with the business laws of Denmark.
+Legitimate interest - The Foundation is processing a member's data to protect the Foundation's statutory compliance with the laws governing the Foundation’s statutory existence in accordance with the business laws of Denmark.

 Data Protection Officer(s): Voluntarily organised Foundation members appoint moderators from the community who uphold the community’s Code of Conduct.

-Foundation may at times act as a data processor to another Data Controller such as an Open Constitution Partner organisation.
-If your organisation is the partner in the Open Constitution Program, please read the Data Protection clauses in the partner agreement that covers the rights of your organisation.
+The Foundation may at times act as a data processor to another Data Controller such as an Open Constitution Partner organisation.
+If your organisation is a network tenant in the Open Constitution E Tenancy Program, please read the Data Protection clauses in the partner agreement that covers the rights of your organisation.

 It is important to note that when members from your organisation sign up independently on the Foundation’s member space, their data protection is governed exclusively by this data protection policy.